openeuropa/oe_theme/docs/developer-documentation.md

 following factories:

 - `ValueObjectInterface::fromArray()`: build and return a value object from a given array.
-- `ValueObjectInterface::fromAny()`: build and return a value object from any value.
-This factory will be calling other factories, such as `ValueObjectInterface::fromArray()` or anything more specific.
+- `ValueObjectInterface::fromFileEntity()`: build and return a value object from a Drupal file entity.

 Value objects must be generally constructed in template preprocess functions, like the example below: